 Erickson, C.K., 2018.
 The science of addiction: From neurobiology to treatment.
 WW Norton & Company.

 Garner, A.S., Shonkoff, J.P., Siegel, B.S., Dobbins, M.I., Earls, M.F., McGuinn, L., Pascoe, J., Wood, D.L., Committee on Psychosocial Aspects of Child and Family Health and Committee on Early Childhood, Adoption, and Dependent Care, 2012.
-Early childhood adversity, toxic stress, and the role of the pediatrician: translating developmental science into lifelong health.
+Early childhood adversity, toxic stress, and the role of the paediatrician: translating developmental science into lifelong health.
 Pediatrics, 129(1), pp.e224-e231.

 Goodman, L.A., Sullivan, C.M., Serrata, J., Perilla, J., Wilson, J.M., Fauci, J.E. and DiGiovanni, C.D., 2016. development and validation of the trauma‐informed practice scales.
 Journal of Community Psychology, 44(6), pp.747-764.